OWASP/www-project-threat-dragon/index.md

 ## What is Threat Dragon?

-OWASP Threat Dragon is a tool used to create threat model diagrams as part  of a secure development lifecycle.
+OWASP Threat Dragon is a modeling tool used to create threat model diagrams as part of a secure development lifecycle.
+Threat Dragon follows the values and principles of the [threat modeling manifesto](https://www.threatmodelingmanifesto.org/).
 It can be used to record possible threats and decide on their mitigations, as well as giving a visual indication of the threat model components and threat surfaces.
 Threat Dragon runs either as a web application or a desktop application.

 Threat Dragon supports STRIDE / LINDDUN / CIA, provides modelling diagrams and implements a rule engine to auto-generate threats and their mitigations.

 Use the [documentation](https://threatdragon.github.io) to get started, along with the recording of Mike Goodwin giving a [lightning demo](https://youtu.be/n6JGcZGFq5o) during the OWASP Open Security Summit in June 2020.